-Eminem New Album 2017: 4 Artists Who Want To Be Part Of The Rap God’s Next Studio Album
+Eminem New Album 2017: Four Artists Who Want To Be Part Of The Rap Star’s Next Studio Album

-A brand new year is here and Eminem fans continue to wait in anticipation for the rapper’s next studio album.
+A brand new year is here, and Eminem fans continue to wait in anticipation for the rapper’s next studio album.
 So far, there is no confirmation as to when Eminem, a.k.a.
-Marshall Mathers, will release a new album but he did announce that it is in the works.
+Marshall Mathers, will release a new album, but he did announce that it is in the works.

 In October 2016, Eminem confirmed on social media that he is working on a new album.
 Since then, rumors of the possible collaboration with various big names in the music industry have become rampant.
 While nothing has been confirmed yet, there are a handful of artists who openly expressed their desire to work with him and be part of his new album.

 Demi Lovato is one of those artists who has made it clear that she is a fan of the rapper.
 In a March 2015 interview with Entertainment Weekly, she revealed artists that she dreams of working with.
-She told the publication that she is interested in doing a collaborative project with Nicki Minaj and Nick Jonas but it would be her a dream to work with the “Lose Yourself” rapper.
-According to the 24-year-old singer, she believes she and Eminem would make great music together because she can relate to him.
+She told the publication that she is interested in doing a collaborative project with Nicki Minaj and Nick Jonas, but it would be her a dream to work with the “Lose Yourself” rapper.
+According to the 24-year-old singer, she believes Eminem and her would make great music together because she can relate to him.

 Skylar Grey is no stranger to Eminem’s world as she had done a duet with him titled, “Kill For You.”
-Both artists have worked together and also done some materials for each other’s albums, the Oakland Press reported.
-Grey even revealed that “Kill For You,” a track produced by the “Without Me” rapper, was supposed to be given to Rihanna but the song ended up as a Grey-Eminem duet.
+Both artists have worked together and also did some material for each other’s albums, the Oakland Press reported.
+Grey even revealed that “Kill For You,” a track produced by the “Without Me” rapper, was supposed to be given to Rihanna, but the song ended up as a Grey-Eminem duet.

 Grey also shared to the publication how comfortable she was collaborating with the Grammy Award-winning rapper and even considers him as her “favorite person.”